 e) The MIHF generates an MIH request or indication message.

-1) The service specific TLVs may be encrypted with an MIGSK associated to the
+1) The MIH Service Specific TLVs or fragment may be encrypted with an MIGSK associated to the

 DestinationIdentifier to make a Security TLV if necessary in the scheme described in 8.4.2.